DallanQ/lotr_journeys_in_middle_earth/QA.md

 > The skill in references reads, “You can strike with this skill when another hero in your space attacks.
 Strike 2 (When you attack, discard to add 2 hits.)”
 > The way I read it is, if your character who has this card prepared is in a space with an ally and that ally attacks an enemy in the same space, you can strike to that ally’s attack and add 2 hits.
 Then the card is discarded.
-Or, you can use it on your own attack to strike and add two hits and discard the card.

-> Is the interpretation correct and are there any other ways to use the ability?
+> Or, you can use it on your own attack to strike and add two hits and discard the card.
+Is the interpretation correct and are there any other ways to use the ability?

 Yes, the interpretation is correct. if it added another attack it would use the word "attack."
 It only lets you add 2 hits to an ally's attack already in progress.
 It has no other use.
 The enemy's placement is also irrelevant, so long as the ally attacking is in your space.

-> You had 2 hits to an ally's attack in progress if this ally is in your space, but you don't discard the skill.
-Am I right?

-> You discard it only if you use it for one of your attacks.

-The wording is essentially stating that you may use the Strike ability to help someone else's attack instead of yours.
-You are still using Strike and Strike discards the card being used.
-So the card is discarded either way.

 [can-i-use-my-move-remaining-move-points-after-an-a](https://boardgamegeek.com/thread/2506460/can-i-use-my-move-remaining-move-points-after-an-a)

 > If I use a travel action and sprint 3 skill, I then can move 5 tiles.
-If I stop after the third tile and iteract with a token or attack an enemy, can I use my remaining 2 tile moves after that?
+If I stop after the third tile and interact with a token or attack an enemy, can I use my remaining 2 tile moves after that?

 Yes, you may.